 El Blanco Award

-The School of Veterinary Medicine’s El Blanco Award recognizes significant contributions that animal owners, and other benefactors have made to clinical veterinary medicine.
+The El Blanco Award, one of the school’s highest honors, annually recognizes significant contributions that animal owners and other benefactors have made to advance animal health and well-being.

 - Past Recipients

 2021 - Wayne and Gladys Valley Foundation — in recognition for their transformative support and commitment to the school that has spanned generations.
 The Valley Foundation has made significant contributions to every aspect of veterinary medicine, advancing our ability to perform top-notch clinical care while providing the highest quality of veterinary education to our students.

 The Valley Foundation and the people associated with it have been incredible partners and supporters.
 In 1998, our school faced a crisis.
 Despite being the leading veterinary school, we were placed on limited accreditation status because of major facility deficiencies.
 The Valley Foundation generously offered to help.
 With considerable charitable support, new teaching facilities were completed, and our school regained full accreditation status in 2005.
 Our main instructional building, opened in 2006, was named after Gladys Valley, who loved horses.

 Since that time, the Wayne and Gladys Valley Foundation has provided extensive additional support to the school.
 These gifts have supported all aspects, from facilities to research to disaster preparedness.
 Most recently, the foundation established a challenge grant to support the first phase of the Veterinary Medical Center campaign to include the Equine Performance Center and All Species Imaging Center.